There is nothing silly about teaching your dog tricks. The more tricks a dog knows, the more stimulated his mind, and the more fun in life.

 1. Don’t bore your dog with these tricks.
 Only do them as long as you both are having fun, and when he has mastered one thing, think of something new instead of just repeating the old routines;

 2. Some of them may require lots of time to learn.
-Don’t worry, that’s exactly why they are so useful — to master the trick, your dog needs to concentrate very much and use his brain!
+Don’t worry, that’s precisely why they are so helpful — to master the trick, your dog needs to concentrate very much and use his brain!
 Progress in small steps if needed, and don’t forget to reward your dog when he makes progress!

 Some Useful Tricks